-- 1. Coaches Advisory Council this council is made up of the head coaches of all varsity athletic teams and the advisors of cheerleaders and dance team.
+- 1. Coaches Advisory Council This council is made up of the head coaches of all varsity athletic teams and the cheerleading advisor.
 This group will meet a minimum of one time during each school year to discuss problems, policies, and other issues which involve the entire athletic program and to act in an advisory capacity to the Activities Director.
 All head coaches are expected to attend these meetings.
 (Spring) - 2.
-Activities Advisory Council this council is made up of the advisors and directors of the activity programs administered by the Activities Director.
+Co-Curricular Committee This committee is made up of the advisors and directors of the activity programs administered by the Activities Director.
 This group will meet a minimum of one time during each school year to discuss problems, policies and other issues which involve these activities and to act in an advisory capacity to the Activities Director.
 All advisors/directors are expected to attend these meetings.

-- 3. Activities Advisory Committee this committee is made up of parents, teachers, students and coaches as established by the Northfield School Board.
+- 3. Activities Advisory Committee This committee is made up of parents/guardians, teachers, students and coaches as established by the Northfield School Board.
 This group may meet five times per school year to discuss issues relating to the activities program and to act as an advisory group to the Activities Director.
 Representatives from the coaching staff will be elected for two-year terms. - 4.
 R.A.L.I.E.
 (Raider Activity Leaders Inspiring Enthusiasm) this committee is made up of students who undergo an application process and who are involved in at least one co-curricular activity.
 They are under the direction of the Activities Department along with other RALIE advisors.
 This group will deal with various issues involving the activities program and the high school in general.
 A main purpose of this group will be the development of leadership skills along with working to improve enthusiasm, school pride and school spirit.
+All students in RALIE are responsible to promote their own positive behavior and the positive behavior of other students when attending games.
 Another main objective of this group will be to work in the area of chemical use/abuse prevention.
 This group will also have input into some policies and decisions made within the department and will also function to improve communication between coaches/advisors and students.

-Fall Athletics Winter Athletics Spring Athletics Activities

-Bowling B/G Alpine Ski (7-12) Baseball Band

-B/G CC (7-12) B/G Basketball Clay Target (7-12) Chess Club (6-12)

-Football Cheer Boys Golf Choir

-B/G Soccer Dance Team (7-12) Girls Golf Fall Musical

-G Swim/Dive (7-12) Gymnastics (7-12) Boys/ Girls Lacrosse (Girls' 7-12) Knowledge Bowl

-G Tennis B/G Hockey Girls' (7-12) Softball (7-12) Math Team

-Volleyball B/G Nordic Ski (7-12) Boys Tennis Mock Trial

-Cheer B Swim/Dive (7-12) Boys/Girls Track Music Listening

-Wrestling One-Act Play

-Weightlifting Orchestra

-Rock 'n Roll Revival

-Science Olympiad

-Spring Drama

-Speech
+Bleacher captains will be selected from the RALIE group to lead cheers at events.

+Fall Athletics Winter Athletics Spring Athletics Activities Bowling B/G Alpine Ski (7-12) Baseball Fall Musical B/G CC (7-12) B/G Basketball Clay Target (6-12) Knowledge Bowl Football Dance Team (7-12) Boys Golf Math Team B/G Soccer Gymnastics (7-12) Girls Golf Mock Trial G Swim/Dive (7-12) Boys Hockey Boys Lacrosse Rock 'n Roll Revival G Tennis Girls' Hockey (7-12) Girls Lacrosse (7-12) Spring Play Volleyball B/G Nordic Ski (7-12) Softball (7-12) Science Olympiad B Swim/Dive (7-12) Boys Tennis Wrestling Boys/Girls Track Weightlifting Robotics Speech